DeepaSree16/Materials/source/index.rst

 The TS Central Repository provides a centralized content storage and management system.

-| This repository is focused on courses and modules
+- This repository is focused on courses and modules

-| This repository is created as a combination of two approaches.
-The public $REPO is organized program-wise.
+- This repository is created as a combination of two approaches: the public $REPO is organized program-wise;
 Duplication is avoided by linking directories and files from the $STORE tree to the $REPO tree.

-|
 $REPO
    * CoreDocs
    * Programs